But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 A. Make yourself available to meet someone.

-How can you ever meet someone if you don't make yourself available to do so?
-I do believe in divine connections.
-In fact, I've heard some of the most miraculous stories ever, but in every single one of those stories, God required that person to step out of his/her comfort zone in some way.
+How can you ever meet someone if you're nowhere to be found?
+I do believe in divine connections, but in most cases, God requires us to step outside our comfort zone in some way.

-I do also believe in showing interest in the person who you believe meets your qualifications.
-To the women reading this, don't mistake this for pursuing a man.
+Showing interest in someone is a great way to showcase your availability.
+To the women reading this, don't mistake showing interest for "pursuing a man."
 Proverbs 18:22 clearly states, “He who finds a wife finds a good thing, And obtains favor from the Lord.”

 To the men reading this, communication is key.
 Don’t be afraid to do more than just say hi to a woman you’re interested in.
 Developing a friendship first is always a great step.
 And asking her to grab coffee doesn’t mean you’re automatically committed to her.